reduxjs/vue-redux/packages/vue-redux/README.md

 # Vue Redux

-Unofficial Vue bindings for [Redux](https://github.com/reduxjs/redux).
+Official Vue bindings for [Redux](https://github.com/reduxjs/redux).
 Performant and flexible.

+> [!WARNING]
+> This package is in alpha and is rapidly developing.

 # Features